 To do the injection properly, a doctor or nurse practitioner must not get the needle too deep and must get the injection near the nerve root by the spinal cord without hitting any blood vessels or allowing the injection to get into the blood vessels or onto the spinal cord.

 Once the needle is in the proper position the doctor makes a small injection of contrast and watches with a fluoroscope (video x-ray) to make sure the contrast does not go anywhere torrid, particularly into an artery or directly onto the spinal cord itself.
-Once that is confirmed, the doctor proceeds to inject the steroid medicine which numbs or kills the nerves and thus hopefully reducing or eliminating nerve pain associates with spine or disc injuries.
+Once that is confirmed, the doctor proceeds to inject the steroid medicine which numbs or kills the nerves and thus hopefully reducing or eliminating nerve pain associates with spine or disc personal injuries.
 Seems simple, but mistakes can occur anywhere along the line leading to a potential medical malpractice lawsuit.

 Discuss the risks and benefits with your doctor, take the time to ask your doctor the following: